root-project/root/README/ReleaseNotes/v626/index.md

 - Update the external links of the reference guide main page

-- Implement json output for v7 tutorials in the reference guide.

 - Reformat TMVA mathcore Unuran Roostats documentation .

 ## Build, Configuration and Testing Infrastructure